AxelWalthelm/ContourTracing/README.md

 ### Theo Pavlidis' Rules
 **State** of tracing is the center of the current pixel (x,y) and the current 90° viewing direction up, right, down, or left.

 Note that viewing direction "left" and "right" are relative to the image.
 In all other cases, "left" and "right" are relative to the current viewing direction.
-Just as "forward" and "backward" are always relative to the current viewing direction.
+Just as "forward" &mdash; sometimes also called "ahead" &mdash; is always relative to the current viewing direction.

 **Tested Pixels** are forward-left (P1), forward (P2), and forward-right (P3).